Software Search Simplified

-Are you thinking about getting a new software program for your district?
+Are you thinking about getting a new software program for your district or state agency?
 Or finally ready to move on from your paper/pen processes but don’t know where to start?
 Fear not, this blog is for you.
 We will look at some critical steps to consider in your research to help you evaluate thoroughly and painlessly.
 Why?
 Because we know that software works!
 We want you to save time, save money, and cut back on those overwhelming piles of paper.

 You don’t necessarily have to be a technology-savvy person to research software.
 You simply have to know what you’re looking to accomplish and use those goals as your compass.

 When you can easily come up with a list of unfulfilled functions or recurring challenges right off the top of your head, it means you know enough to start exploring what kind of software is out there for you.

 Identifying your challenges, or “pain points”, is essentially the same as identifying your needs, which makes this a first step.
 Make note of these pain points so that you can refer to them during this research process as it will communicate your intent and goals for a new software.
 It will also be useful to your team, and prospective providers when proposing solutions, in making that final decision.